 An additional area of the well that will be thoroughly brushed and cleaned is the water intake.
 If you have an open borehole well, it can be properly cleaned by focusing high-pressure water against the borehole walls, which will cause the debris to loosen.
 If you have a water treatment system in your well system, it should be checked on a regular basis to make sure it’s still effective.

 When you want to get your well water tested, it’s best to request these services from our septic pumping company.
-Here at Express Septic Pumping, we understand how to test well water and determine how contaminated it is.
+Here at Express Septic & Drain Cleaning, we understand how to test well water and determine how contaminated it is.
 Depending on the results of the test, we’ll help you to select a treatment that will improve your well water quality.

 If you believe that your well water isn’t up to the quality that you expect it to be, we’ll also focus on identifying the source of the contamination.
 Some of the additional services that our team offers to Nampa, ID residents include septic installation, repair, and maintenance services.
 Call us today to schedule your next well water test!